Kodotautas/Data-Engineering/README.md

 6 - Simple web app to see the best times to watch planes in Vilnius International Airport (VNO) spot.
 Tools: Python, Flask and deployed on GCP App Engine.

-7 - Python and Rust Performance for Data Engineering comparison.
+7 - Python and Rust performance for Data Engineering comparison.

 8 - Real-time data pipeline using Rust in GCP.
 The pipeline utilizes Pub/Sub.
 The ingested data loaded into BigQuery.